srtpan/Next-Read/README.md

 ## How It Works

 Next Read uses the Anthropic API to analyze your inputs and generate personalized book recommendations.
-You provide a brief description of the book you wanna read next, like "A thriller set in a church" or "A murder mystery set in abookstore", optionally provide a book you have read in the genre which will enhance the recommendation provided.
+You provide a brief description of the book you wanna read next, like "A thriller set in a church" or "A murder mystery set in a bookstore", optionally provide a book you have read in the genre which will enhance the recommendation provided.

 ## Getting Started